William Contreras Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- Contreras is batting .254 with 13 doubles, a triple, nine home runs and 28 walks.
+- Contreras has 13 doubles, a triple, nine home runs and 29 walks while hitting .255.

+- Contreras enters this game on a four-game hitting streak.
+During his last outings, he's hitting .333 with one homer.

+- In 66.2% of his 68 games this season, Contreras has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Contreras has driven in a run in 21 games this year (31.3%), including eight games with more than one RBI (11.9%).
-He has also driven in three or more of his team's runs in two contests.
+- In 32.4% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in two contests.

-- In 32 of 67 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.